postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-local-git-repo.md

 ## Connecting to a local repository

-You can connect an API in Postman to a Git repository on your local system.
-After connecting, you can use Postman to switch branches, push and pull changes, and resolve conflicts.
+You can connect an API in the Postman desktop app to a Git repository on your local system.
+After connecting, you can use the Postman desktop app to switch branches, push and pull changes, and resolve conflicts.

+> Use the [Postman desktop app](/docs/getting-started/installation-and-updates/) to connect to a local Git repository.
+You can't use the [Postman web app](https://learning.postman.com/docs/getting-started/installation-and-updates/#using-the-postman-web-app).

 <!-- TO DO: VERIFY STEPS, ADD SCREENSHOT -->

 1. If you haven't done so already, [connect your API to a remote repository](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/).
 Make sure the remote repository is the origin of the local repository you want to connect to.
 1. Select **APIs** in the sidebar and select an API.
 1. Under **Connect Repository**, select the branch dropdown menu and select **Create Local Git**.

+    > If there are changes on your active branch, you must push them to the remote branch before you can connect a local Git repository.

 1. Select the root folder of your local Git repository and select **Open**.
 1. Select **Connect** to link the local repository to your API.